XHZhang01/duckie-driving/README.md

 1.Lane following

 It detects the white line and the yellow line from the camera images.
-The Duckiebot can follow and lane and stay in the middle.
+The Duckiebot can follow the lane and stay in the middle.

 2.Odometry